-NOTE 1: If you wish to negotiate in person, you can call or visit the office to reserve a room at the law school or meet at any pre-arranged location.
-You can negotiate via email, telephone, or video conferencing as well.
+NOTE 1: You can negotiate in person, via email, telephone, text, or video conferencing as well.

-NOTE 2: You are not required to negotiate Mondays from 1:30 to 2:45, but keep in mind that it is a time that you, me, and your classmates have free in our schedules.
-(Remember--I WANT YOU TO KEEP THIS TIME FREE OF ALL OTHER APPOINTMENTS, to negotiate if necessary or if we need a make-up class for some reason.)
-But since partners will be assigned and exercises given out on Wednesdays, it is perfectly fine to negotiate with your partner any time after class on Wednesday (Wednesday pm, Friday, Saturday, Sunday, Monday, Monday, or even Tuesday as long as you finish by 3 pm and have your results and assessments in by 5 pm).
+NOTE 2: You are not required to negotiate Tuesdays from 1:30 to 2:45, but keep in mind that it is a time that you, me, and your classmates have free in our schedules.
+(Remember--PLEASE KEEP THIS TIME FREE OF ALL OTHER APPOINTMENTS!)
+Since partners will be assigned and exercises given out on Thursdays, it is perfectly fine to negotiate with your partner any time after class on Thursday, Friday, Saturday, Sunday, Monday, Tuesday, or even Wednesday if you finish by 3 pm and have your results and assessments in by 5 pm).

 NOTE 3: Please check email each day after an exercise is assigned and respond quickly to your partner's requests to meet.
 Also be considerate of each other's time.
-No negotiation needs to go longer than 1.5 hours or so.
+No negotiation need go longer than 1.5 hours or so.